metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ### Fetch All By Update Authority

-This helper fetches all **Nfts** from the public key of their update authority.
+This helper fetches all **NFTs** from the public key of their update authority.

 {% dialect-switcher title="Fetch Assets by Update Authority" %}
 {% dialect title="JavaScript" id="js" %}